merchise/xotl.ql/docs/source/inners.rst

 ======================================================================

-When processing a query expression, all that is passed to the :class:`~xotl.ql.core.these` callable is a comprehension (and possible some keyword arguments that are irrelevant for the purposes of this description).
+When processing a query expression, all that is passed to the :class:`~xotl.ql.core.these` callable is a generator object (and possible some keyword arguments that are irrelevant for the purposes of this description).
 The key point is that *we're not in control of how Python does the job of interpreting the real query expression*.